nuuuwan/news_lk3_data/README.md

 *2024-09-27 15:00:00* · [`adaderanalk`](https://www.adaderana.lk/news/102302/police-officers-assigned-for-security-of-ex-mps-recalled) · `en`

 Sri Lanka Police said that all police personnel assigned to provide security to former Parliamentarians have been recalled from today, except those providing security to the former Speaker, former Deputy Speaker and former Opposition Leader.

+Newly elected President Anura Kumara Dissanayake dissolved the Parliament of Sri Lanka with effect from midnight on Tuesday (24), via a Gazette notification.

+The general election is to be held on November 14 while the new Parliament is scheduled to meet on November 21, 2024.

 ◼️